fortrabbit/help/docs/support-tips.md

 Consider the following pattern when you have a question:

-1. Read our documentation
+1. Search and read our documentation here
 2. Search the error logs, check Google and Stack Overflow
 3. Haven't found answer?
-Ask us!
+Ask us and provide all the details

 This is the most time-efficient way to handle being stuck, and it's the most respectful approach of other people's time.